-In Texas, mothers have the right to breastfeed in any public or private location, as long as they are legally allowed to be there.
+In Texas, mothers have the right to breastfeed or express milk in any public or private location, as long as they are legally allowed to be there.
 Public employers in Texas are required by law to provide lactation accommodations to public breastfeeding employees.
 In addition, the breastfeeding-positive municipalities of San Antonio and Sunset Valley provide workplace lactation policies that exceed the federal Fair Labor Standards Act (FLSA) by extending protections to all municipal employees (not just hourly).

 We’ve awarded Texas two drops on our scale.

 TX Breastfeeding Laws: At Work

 The Texas Department of Health is required to provide recommendations that support workplace breastfeeding rights.
 In addition, they keep a record of businesses that have been designated “mother-friendly” (have a lactation policy, allow for flexibility, a private place to pump).
 But only public employers are required by law to provide lactation accommodations to public employees.
 Read the law: HB 786